 Cycling infrastructure is currently provided within the District; but most of this is concentrated in the south of the District, specifically in and around the settlements of Braintree and Witham.
-National Route 16 (Stansted - Braintree - Witham & Southend-on-Sea - Shoeburyness), which is part of the National Cycle Network (NCN) (see below), links Braintree to Witham via rural roads and off-road cycle lanes.
+National Route 16 (Stansted - Braintree -Witham & Southend-on-Sea - Shoeburyness), which is part of the National Cycle Network (NCN) (see below), links Braintree to Witham via rural roads and off-road cycle lanes.
 The route utilises The Flitch Way, a disused railway line between Braintree and Bishop's Stortford; The Flitch Way accommodates cycling and pedestrian traffic moving east / west and provides easy access to Braintree railway station.

 The topography of the District has very much influenced the north/south split in cycling infrastructure, the lower lying south being more attractive to more inexperienced cyclists.
-Research carried out by Dr John Parkin who concluded; 'hilliness was found to be, by far, the most significant determiner of the proportion that cycled to work in a District'.
-Braintree and Halstead town centres are located on the areas of the highest elevation which may act to suppress cycling for some.
-However, the inclines involved are relatively shallow and the increase in height is small which will help support cycling.
+Research carried out by Dr John Parkin who concluded; 'hilliness was found to be, by far, the most significant determiner of the proportion that cycled to work in a District'9.
+Braintree, Halstead and Witham town centres are located on the areas of the highest elevation which may act to suppress cycling for some.
+However, the inclines involved vary from town to town, with Witham and Braintree being relatively shallow and the increase in height is small which will help support cycling.